yasenstar/opensource/learn_linux_kernel/linux_kernel_guide_book.md

 The initrd provides us with a way of loading the RAM disk by use of the boot loader.

+When the initrd is being used, the boot process takes the following sequence of steps:

+1. Boot loader loads kernel and initial RAM disk.
+2.

 ## Kernel Development Tools

 ## Writing Linux Kernel Modules